fcorti/pentaho-8-reporting-for-java-developers/README.md

 # Disclaimer

-All the examples contained into this repository are developed using an Ubuntu Operating System v16.04 LTS with 4Gb of RAM and Processor i7.
+All the examples contained into this repository are developed using an Ubuntu Operating System v16.04 LTS with 4Gb of RAM and Processor Intel i7.

+The environment is composed by: Java JVM 1.8.0_121, Apache Maven 3.3.9, git version 2.7.4.

 We can't be responsible for any damage done to your system, which hopefully will not happen.